huhuhyhy123/SQLsubqueriesforAnalysis/README.md

 # SQLsubqueriesforAnalysis
-#Those are subqueries for more analysis ragarding chinook.db
+#Those are subqueries for more analysis regarding chinook.db